marcelpmg/Melcloud-Vera-plugin/README.md

 # melcloud
-Vera Device to manage a Melcloud connexion to Mitsubishi AC system
+Vera pluggin to manage a Melcloud connexion to Mitsubishi AC system
 ## Installation
 ### Download files
 Download the 9 files in Vera Ui: